 I ended up enjoying this.
 But I honestly thought the start was a bit of a mess.
 It took a little while to figure out what was going on and settle into the narrative.
 It’s partly because the main character (Shen Qingqiu) is so utterly blasé about what happened to him and so informal in his narrative, slinging around slang like loli and moe.
 But after a little while, even that felt like it fit.

 But what I found significantly more amusing than I expected was the parody aspect of the story.
 It’s very meta—aware of what it is and good-naturedly mocking the genre, authors, conventions, and character arc types of what is, in essence, itself.
 I laughed several times at it.

-Luo Binghe is a child (14) for most of this book and Shen Qingqiu is trying to be a good mentor to him.
-It’s cute yes, and watching Shen Qingqiu miss all the signed of how he is changing the narrative (and even the world and genre of the story itself—and doing it with kindness) was fun.
-But there’s a quote, round about the middle of the book that goes:
+Luo Binghe is a child (14) for most of this book, and Shen Qingqiu is trying to be a good mentor to him.
+It’s cute, yes, and watching Shen Qingqiu miss all the signs of how he is changing the narrative (and even the world and genre of the story itself—and doing it with kindness) was fun.
+But there’s a quote, round about the middle of the book, that goes: